UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/guide-user/installation.rst

 For a NVIDIA-GPU specific installation, if not already done then repeat the steps for cloning the repo, activating the environment and concretizing the specs.
 For the installation:
 ::

-    spack install --only-concrete reactions+nvcxx~enable_tests
+    spack install --only-concrete reactions~enable_tests%{compiler} ^adaptivecpp compilationflow={cudanvcxx, cudallvm}

 Unit tests (Optional)
 =====================

 Building the unit-tests is mostly the same as a standard installation with some install options changed.
 The compilation will produce a ``unit_tests`` executable in the ``test/unit`` directory inside the build directory created by spack during installation.

 Note that for running the tests, it might be necessary to load the relevant MPI package that spack has installed.
-It's possible to identify this by using ``spack find mpich`` or ``spack find openmpi`` and subsequently loading the relevant package (if both are present feel free to choose either) with ``spack load`` before running the unit tests.
+It's possible to identify this by using ``spack find mpich`` and subsequently loading the relevant package with ``spack load`` before running the unit tests.
 This is only necessary if not running on CSD3 (or any other cluster with an externally defined openmpi).

 Build unit-tests (CPU)
 ~~~~~~~~~~~~~~~~~~~~~~